douglasdavis/numpydoc.el/README.md

   </dd>
   <dt>numpydoc-quote-char</dt>
   <dd>
-  Quote character to use (default is double quote, which is inspired by black formatting tool).
+  Quote character to use (the default is a double quote, used throughout the numpydoc docstring guide and the black formatting tool).
   </dd>
   <dt>numpydoc-insert-examples-block</dt>
   <dd>